islem143/Elearning-web-app-Vue-and-Laravel/README.md

 ## Technologies used:
    + Laravel for the api
    + Larave websockets pakcage for the websockes server
+   + Laravel Spatie package for role and permission managements.
    + Redis for messages event queue
    + Docker for managing the containers
    + Nginx as a web server